ros-navigation/docs.nav2.org/docs/getting_started/dev_container/index.md

 ## Prerequisites

-To use dev containers, you’ll need the following:
+To use dev containers, you'll need the following:

 - [Docker Engine](https://docs.docker.com/engine/install/) installed and running on the host machine
 - [Visual Studio Code](https://code.visualstudio.com/) installed on any remote machine